onizuka-dev/articles-migration/SCRIPTS-REFERENCE.md

 2. **Links:** All links in `rich_text` content must use Bard format with `marks` and `attrs`.
 3. **Rich Text Blocks:** ⚠️ **CRITICAL:** Combine consecutive `rich_text` blocks into one, unless separated by another component (button, image, etc.).
 4. **Line Breaks:** There must be exactly 1 line break (`hardBreak`) between paragraphs, headings, and lists.
+5. **SEO Fields:** ⚠️ **MANDATORY** - All migrated articles MUST include SEO fields in the frontmatter.
+These fields must be extracted from the production page.
+See `README-SEO.md` for complete guidelines.

-See `README-FORMATTING.md` and `README-STRUCTURE.md` for complete formatting guidelines, `README-IMAGES.md` for mandatory image processing rules, and `README-LINKS.md` for mandatory link verification rules.
+See `README-FORMATTING.md` and `README-STRUCTURE.md` for complete formatting guidelines, `README-IMAGES.md` for mandatory image processing rules, `README-LINKS.md` for mandatory link verification rules, and `README-SEO.md` for mandatory SEO fields.

 ## Available Scripts